Is your organization struggling to get the most out of your Salesforce budget?

-Your company’s investment in Salesforce is significant, and it can be complex.
+Your company’s investment in Salesforce is significant and can be complex.
 Sometimes a little help goes a long way.
 So, where can you get help?

 - Your Salesforce AE can help.
 They’re a partner and your source for answers.
 Don’t be afraid to share your roadmap for the year with them, and don’t be afraid to have them contribute to it.
 Your AE can help you get more out of your budget, and you may end up with better pricing if they understand the totality of what might be coming this year.

-- Your Salesforce partner has lots of experience working with Salesforce and other customers.
+- Your Salesforce partner has experience working with Salesforce and other customers.
 They can help you understand dependencies, Salesforce costs, and how to prioritize your backlog.
-Where to invest and get the most significant return?
-They can also help you understand typical costs to better understand and prioritize your budget.
+They can also help you understand typical costs and prioritize your budget better.
 Sharing your budget with a reputable partner (like us!) will help you get more out of it.

 - Invest in an Innovation Workshop!
 What’s an Innovation workshop?
 It’s pure consulting and something that most partners have (they may also call it “Roadmap Consulting,” “Strategy Session,” etc.).
 At Red Argyle, we call it Innovation and Budgeting.
-It’s designed to understand business’ and departments’ current goals’ in order to define a roadmap and investment matrix so that you can plan and ensure you’re getting the most out of your Salesforce budget.
+It’s designed to understand business’ and departments’ current goals’ to define a roadmap and investment matrix to plan and ensure you’re getting the most out of your Salesforce budget.
 Get in touch to schedule a Red Argyle Innovation and Budget workshop.

-The marketplace is moving fast: consolidation, staff changes, and the demand for services are high.
+The marketplace is moving fast: consolidation, staff changes, and high demand for services.
 Get moving if you know you will be leaning on a partner for help this year.
-It’s never too early to get moving on selecting a new partner (if needed) or defining and signing a contract with your existing partner.
-This way work can get queued up and everyone is ready to hit the ground running when you need.
+It’s never too early to move on to selecting a new partner (if needed) or defining and signing a contract with your existing partner.
+This way, work can get queued up, and everyone is ready to hit the ground running when you need.